-In FY2018, our GHG emission efficiency index stands at 4.95.
+In FY2020, our GHG emission efficiency index improved to 3.24 from 4.21 and 4.95 in FY2019 and FY2018 respectively.
 Please refer to section 6.1 for information on how this index is computed.
-FY2018 is our first year of sustainability reporting.
-FY2018 will be used as reference against which the performance will be measured in subsequent years.
+FY2018 was our first year of sustainability reporting and is used as reference against which the performance will be measured in subsequent years.
+In comparison to our base year of FY2018, there has been a 35% improvement in FY2020 which exceeds our target.